Hand-Picked Daily GUN DEALS

 If you’re doing any kind of precision long-range shooting with your AR, you’re probably going to be shooting from a bench rest or a prone position...more so the latter if you’re really trying to reach out and touch something far away.

-What makes a good AR-15 bipod?
+But what makes a good bipod?

 Well, for me, an AR bipod and a bipod for a bolt gun are pretty similar, but there are a few considerations for an AR bipod that make certain ones slightly better than others.

-Let’s talk about what makes a good AR-15 bipod and what bipods you should be looking at if you’re interested in shooting with one.
+Let’s talk about what makes a good bipod and what bipods you should be looking at if you’re interested in shooting with one.

-1. Best Budget Bipod
+2. Harris Engineering Bipods - Best Budget Bipod

 Harris Bipods